jefferis/nabor/README.md

 # cite
 citation("nabo")
 ```

+## nabo vs RANN
+For R users this package provides a function, `knn`, that is a drop in replacement for
+the `nn2` function in the [RANN](http://cran.r-project.org/web/packages/RANN/index.html)
+R package.
+I have seen speedups of 2-3x fold for queries of interest (a few thousand
+points in 3d) when comparing nabo::knn and RANN::nn2.
+See `?knn` for details.

+Furthermore **nabo** provides a mechanism for reusing wrapping a libnabo k-d tree
+and associated points for multiple queries.
+This achieved by using RcppModules to wrap
+a C++ class in an R reference class.
+See `?WKNN` for details.

 ## Installation
 Currently there isn't a released version on [CRAN](http://cran.r-project.org/)
 so you must install from source.